-In April 2022, we announced preliminary biomarker, safety, and pharmacokinetic data from the 0.2 mg/kg cohort of the Phase 1 dose escalation portion of this trial.
+In April 2022, we announced preliminary Exploratory biomarker safety, and pharmacokinetic data from the 0.2 mg/kg cohort were collected to provide evidence of the Phase 1 dose escalation portion of this trial.
 At the 0.2 mg/kg dose level of INZ-701, all three patients showed rapid, significant, and sustained increases in plasma PPi levels.
 Preclinical findings demonstrated plasma PPi being a key predictive biomarker of therapeutic benefit in ENPP1 Deficiency.
 The range of plasma PPi levels across the three patients at screening was 132-333 nM.
-At the 0.2 mg/kg dose level of INZ-701, the mean plasma PPi level observed during the 32- day dose evaluation period across the three patients was 1356 nM, an approximately 5-fold mean increase from screening across the three patients.
+At the 0.2 mg/kg dose level of INZ-701, the mean plasma PPi level observed during the 32-day dose evaluation period across the three patients was 1356 nM, an approximately 5-fold mean increase from screening across the three patients.
 The range of peak plasma PPi levels observed during the 32-day dose evaluation period across the three patients was 1082-2416 nM and was comparable to data from our study of healthy subjects (n=10) (1002 nM to 2169 nM).
 Increased plasma PPi levels observed after dosing of INZ-701 were associated with systemic exposure and activity of INZ-701.
 Pharmacokinetic analysis showed INZ-701 nearing steady-state by Day 29 with an approximately 4-fold accumulation from Day 1, based on Area under the curve from 0-72 hours ("AUC0-72HRS").
 We believe that the half-life of INZ-701 observed in this trial suggests the potential for once-weekly dosing.
-All three patients from the first cohort enrolled in the open-label Phase 2 portion of the trial.
-At week 12, low titers of anti-drug antibodies were observed in two out of three patients in the first cohort.
-The significantly increased plasma PPi levels observed during the 32-day dose evaluation period were sustained in all three patients through week 12 of the Phase 2 portion of the trial.
+All three patients from the first cohort enrolled disease modification with ongoing treatment with INZ-701.
+Notable changes in the open-label Phase 2 portion of the trial.
+At week 12, low titers of anti-drug antibodies patient reported outcomes and functional outcomes were observed in two out all cohorts, including concordant improvement in global impression of three change scores reported by patients in the first cohort.
+The significantly increased plasma PPI levels observed during the 32-day dose evaluation period were sustained in all three patients through week 12 of the Phase 2 portion of the trial.

-In November 2022, we announced the first self-administration of INZ-701 in the open-label Phase 2 portion of the trial.
+In November 2022, we announced the first self-administration of INZ-701 in the open-label Phase 2 portion of the trial. ("P-GIC") and clinicians ("C-GIC"), and no patient showed a deterioration from baseline.

-In February 2023, we reported positive topline interim pharmacokinetic, pharmacodynamic, and safety data from this trial.
-A rapid, significant, and sustained increase in plasma PPi was observed in all dose cohorts and in all patients, with a target plasma PPi threshold achieved observed from the lowest dose of 0.2 mg/kg.
-Plasma PPi increased in all patients to levels comparable to those observed in a study of healthy subjects (n=10), which study showed PPi levels between 1002 (1002 nM and 2169 nM).
-The mean baseline plasma PPi across all three cohorts in the trial was 426±407 nM.
+In February 2023, we reported interim pharmacokinetic, pharmacodynamic, and safety data from this trial.
+A rapid, significant, and sustained increase in plasma PPI was observed in all dose cohorts and in all patients, with a target plasma PPI threshold observed from the lowest dose of 0.2 mg/kg.
+Plasma PPI increased in all patients to levels comparable to those observed in a study of healthy subjects (n=10) (1002 nM and 2169 nM).
+The mean baseline plasma PPI across all three cohorts in the trial was 426±407 nM.